-Ramita Navai is an award-winning British-Iranian journalist and author.
-She has reported from over thirty-five different countries and has a reputation for investigations and work in hostile environments.
+Ramita Navai is an award-winning British-Iranian journalist, documentary producer and author.
+She has reported from over forty countries and has a reputation for investigations and work in hostile environments.

 Her first book City of Lies: Love, Sex, Death and the Search for Truth in Tehran won the Debut Political Book of the Year at the 2015 Political Book Awards, and was awarded the Royal Society of Literature's Jerwood Prize for non-fiction.
 It has been translated into five languages.
 She is also a contributing author to Shifting Sands: The Unravelling of the Old Order in the Middle East (published in the UK and US).

 She is regularly interviewed about her work in newspapers, magazines and TV, both in the US, the UK and in Europe.
 This includes being a guest on The Daily Show with Jon Stewart to talk about Iran and her book, and appearances on Morning Joe, Sky News, BBC News, BBC Radio 4’s The Today programme among others.